floooh/floooh.github.io/_posts/2024-08-24-zig-and-emulators.md

-A whole computer system is then emulated by writing a 'system tick function' which emulates a single clock cycle for the whole system by calling the tick functions of each chip emulator and passing pin-state integers from one chips emulator to the next.
+A whole computer system is then emulated by writing a 'system tick function' which emulates a single clock cycle for the whole system by calling the tick functions of each chip emulator and passing pin-state integers from one chip emulator to the next.

 There's two related problems to solve with the above approach: